WubbleWobble/python-pymock-silly/README.md

 Notes
 -----

 * The real trouble I had was with dealing with the "No such module" errors.
-Had to put my classes into Thing/ with a __init__.py to make them a module
+Had to put my classes into Thing/ with an \_\_init\_\_.py to make them a module
 * I also tried mocking urllib.request.urlopen, but that didn't work for some reason.
 * Still - this is definitely working:
   - If you comment the mocker.patch line out, it tries to connect to the urllib